afreakyelf/Pdf-Viewer/README.md

 ```

 ## How to use the library?
 Now you have integrated the library in your project but **how do you use it**?
-Well its really easy just launch the intent with in following way: (Refer to [MainActivity.kt](https://github.com/afreakyelf/Pdf-Viewer/blob/master/app/src/main/java/com/rajat/sample/pdfviewer/MainActivity.kt) for more details.)
+Well it's really easy.
+Just launch the intent with in following way: (Refer to [MainActivity.kt](https://github.com/afreakyelf/Pdf-Viewer/blob/master/app/src/main/java/com/rajat/sample/pdfviewer/MainActivity.kt) for more details.)

 ### Prerequisites
 Ensure the library is included in your project's dependencies.

 ### Launching PDF Viewer

-#### Open PDF from a URL
+#### Opening PDF from a URL
 To display a PDF from a URL, use the following code:

 ```kotlin